bcgov/action-deployer-openshift/README.md

       triggers: ${{ matrix.triggers }}
 ```

-# Example, Matrix / Post Rollout
+# Example, Matrix

-Deploy and run a command (post hook).
+Deploy an OpenShift template.
 When values (e.g. overwrite, triggers) are not provided defaults will be used.
 This is convenient, but unintuitive.

 ```yaml
 deploys: